 The Three Bears ~ Papa Bear

-I’m pleased to note that this piece, “The Three Bears ~ Papa Bear” is now available through the Jeni Benos Gallery located in The Greenbrier Art Colony Shops on Alabama Row at the Greenbrier Resort in White Sulphur Springs, WV.
+I’m pleased to note that this piece, “The Three Bears ~ Papa Bear” has found its forever home through the Jeni Benos Gallery located in The Greenbrier Art Colony Shops on Alabama Row at the Greenbrier Resort in White Sulphur Springs, WV.

 You can contact Jeni Benos via email or phone at: